pkdone/ddp-demo/README.md

 ```

- 2. Access the demo's user interface via a web browser, using the URL printed towards the end of the output from the script run in the previous step (`build-deploy.sh`), and then register as a new user.
+ 2. TODO - front-end UI doesn't exist yet so don't try thisstep.
+Access the demo's user interface via a web browser, using the URL printed towards the end of the output from the script run in the previous step (`build-deploy.sh`), and then register as a new user.